The Decision Depends on the Job

 What is the Intended Look?

 The more professional you want your print to look, the more you should consider using higher quality paper.
-This paper will be slightly heavier, and will include a gloss coating.
-If you are working within a budget, regular laser text is an adequate substitute, but will not give it that pop that you may be desiring.
+This paper will be slightly heavier and will include a gloss coating.
+If you are working within a budget, regular laser text is an adequate substitute but will give more of a matte finished look.

 How much Durability do I need?